stormpath/stormpath.github.io/source/guides/api-key-management/index.markdown

 Creating an API Key is a simple method call on the `Account`.
 The method will create a new API Key (Id and Secret) associated with that `Account` and later accessible via the account's `apiKeys`.

-{% codetab id:create-api-key langs:java node python %}
+{% codetab id:create-api-key langs:java node %}
 ------
 APIKey apiKey = account.createApiKey();